kumahq/kuma/docs/proposals/TrafficRoute-L4.md

          region: eu-west-3 # <<< subset 2
    ```

+   **Answer:** prevent this situation from happening by simplifying `TrafficRoute` - there should be only 1 `rule` per `TrafficRoute`

+   F. What if a new `TrafficRoute` doesn't cause collisions at the moment when it's created, but it starts causing collisions later when a new `Dataplane` is added or an existing `Dataplane` definition is updated with extra `tags` ?

+   **Answer:**
+   1. the most recently created rule wins
+   2. Control Plane should expose metrics that make this situation noticeable
+   3. either incorporate information about collisions into the existing `DataplaneInsights` resource or introduce a new `Alert` resource
+   4. distinguish different levels of alerts: `warnings` vs `errors`

 2. Naming of "ad-hoc" clusters
    * What naming scheme to use ?

+     **Answer:** concatenate all labeles

    * How will it affect per `Cluster` metrics ?

+     **Answer:** it is possible to aggregate (inside `Envoy`) metrics of an "ad-hoc" cluster into the metrics of the cluster per `service`

 ## Out of scope